Popular Single Story in Canyon Creek

 STEP 6: CLOSING

-The closing date is normally defined within the contract.
+The closing date is defined within the contract.
 Providing everything goes well, the buyer delivers the financial instrument (cashier's check or funds wired), and all inspection items have been satisfied, then you are ready for closing.
 The closing is normally held at a title company or attorney's office.
 This is where both the buyer and seller will sign the appropriate documents for the transaction.
-Once this has been complete, and the proceeds have been funded, the buyer will receive the keys to their new home, and the seller will receive the funds from the sale of their property.
-Congratulations! |
+Once this has been completed, and the proceeds have been funded, the buyer will receive the keys to their new home, and the seller will receive the funds from the sale of their property.
+Congratulations!